 - Creepy Crows: "Flash Pan Hunter/Intro" is a gloomy tune played with cawing crows in the background.

-- Creepy Monotone: William S. Burroughs' delivery of "It Ain't No Sin" and "Oily Night", sang with a very deep voice.
+- Creepy Monotone: William S. Burroughs's delivery of "It Ain't No Sin" and "Oily Night", sang with a very deep voice.

 - Deal with the Devil: Wilhelm makes a deal with the devil in exchange for sharp shooting talent.

-- Evil Sounds Deep, Evil Sounds Raspy and Guttural Growler: "Oily Night" has a very deep and frightening voice repeat the title over and over again, while the music around him slowly but surely glows beserk.
+- Evil Sounds Deep: "Oily Night" has a very deep and frightening voice repeat the title over and over again, while the music around him slowly but surely glows berserk.
 In the context of the play it is meant to be music for a Satanic ritual.